 How often should you perform preventative maintenance?
-Checking for cracked windshields needs to happen more often than removing wheels to inspect those disk brakes.
+Checking for cracked windshields or paintless dent repair for dent damage needs to happen more often than removing wheels to inspect those disk brakes.
 And batteries probably need to be checked more often than fuel filters.
 And if anything is leaking, that needs to be taken care of as soon as possible.
 So the answer is: it depends.

 That’s why many PM programs – including ours – come in a few different schedules.
 To learn more about a PM program that makes sense for your truck(s), you can always contact us!

 Although your maintenance needs may depend on the equipment you run, its age and mileage, preventative maintenance inspections themselves will hit on some of the components we’ve already mentioned – oil filters, windshields, leaks, brakes, lights, gauges, and tires – plus many others.

 We provide our customers with the option to use our comprehensive PM program.
 But we are also happy to design a custom PM program that takes into consideration your unique maintenance needs.